saikotek/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_clone_volume/guide.en-gb.md

 The OVHcloud API will return an HTTP 201 (Created) code along with volume information.<br>

 The volume status will be set to `creating_from_snapshot` and then will change to `available` once the volume creation is complete.<br>
-Depending on snapshot size, volume creation may take some time.
+Depending on the snapshot size, the volume creation may take some time.

 **A new volume is now created from it's parent volume snapshot.**